ds-wizard/bh2023-report/paper.md

 ELIXIR has recognized the importance of proper software management and the adoption of SMPs to facilitate reproducibility and sustainability in research.
 To further these objectives, ELIXIR established its Software Best Practices group, which has been diligently working on creating an SMP template.
 This template serves as a foundation for structuring software management plans and streamlining the process of their creation.
 A significant milestone in this endeavor was the encoding of this SMP template as a knowledge model within the [Data Stewardship Wizard (DSW)][ds-wizard] platform [@dswPaper].
 This transformation resulted in the creation of the Software Management Wizard (SMW), a user-friendly tool that empowers the research community to readily engage with SMPs and enhance their software management practices.

 This project builds upon these foundations, addressing both content and technical aspects.
-It involves refining the SMP template by improving its structure, questions, and machine-actionability.
+It assists the process of refining the SMP template by improving its structure, questions, and machine-actionability.
 Additionally, the project aims to align the template with pertinent ontologies and metadata schemas to ensure seamless interoperability and adherence to recognized standards.
 Simultaneously, the technical aspects of efficiently composing and utilizing SMPs are being enhanced, further bolstering the capabilities of the research community in their software management endeavors.
 Through these combined efforts, this project seeks to foster greater transparency, reproducibility, and efficiency in research software management within the ELIXIR community and beyond.

 # ELIXIR SMPs, maSMPs, and SMW

-The ELIXIR Software Best Practices group (under the Tools Platform) aims to improve the quality and sustainability of Life Science research software.
-Among the goals is to consolidate software management planning, provide relevant training/guidance, and other means to enable adoption of software development best practices.
+The ELIXIR Software Best Practices group (under the [Tools Platform][elixir-tools-platform]) aims to improve the quality and sustainability of Life Science research software.
+One of the goals is to consolidate software management planning, provide relevant training/guidance, and other means to enable adoption of software development best practices.
 Over the years, the group developed a template for SMPs which has been later on turned into a knowledge model for DSW, resulting in the Software Management Wizard (SMW).
-Inspired by other relevant activities in the field of machine-actionable DMPs and SMPs, the group has been focusing machine-actionable SMPs in the recent period.
+Drawing inspiration from other efforts and working towards a better integration and interoperability between different platforms, the group has been prioritizing machine-actionable SMPs.

 ## Existing Mapping